pratiksh404/laravel-thumbnails/README.md

     |  Thumbnail Feature
     |--------------------------------------------------------------------------
     |
-    | This option defines whether to use Package's Thumbnail Featured or not
+    | This option defines whether to use Package's Thumbnail feature or not
     | Default option is true
     |
     */